thenerdery/dot-net-standards/README.md

 tool or technique that does not conform to these standards, use the existing method instead.

-## Changes

-These standards are a *living document*, as evidenced by their current home on [Github](https://github.com/thenerdery/dot-net-standards).
-There will be changes over time as we seek to improve our offering in service to our clients.

-Major changes will be communicated internally, but it will still be beneficial to check in frequently, or Watch the GitHub repo to stay informed.

-### Contribution guidelines

-* Create feature branch or fork the repo
-* Submit pull request to master and cc Jonathan Dexter (@mandest), Marshall Glanzer (@NerderyMGlanzer), or Matt Burke (@akatakritos).

-Feel free to use Issues to raise feedback on existing standards, suggestions for updates, or other constructive criticism.

 ## Standards Categories

 The standards have been edited to include specific language